1vanchuck/party-legend-terms.github.io-/Privacy_Policy.md

 ### Local Data (on your device)
 - To provide core game functionality (save players, settings, preferences)
-- To remember your age verification choice
+- To store game history and statistics
 - To track onboarding completion

 ### Anonymous Analytics